 - 1/2 cup (120ml) vegetable oil (or melted coconut oil)

 Cream Cheese Filling

-- 6 ounces (168g) block cream cheese, softened to room temperature
+- 6 ounces (168g) block-style cream cheese, softened to room temperature

 - 1 egg yolk, at room temperature